alantj96/alant-data-science-portfolio/README.md

 ## Data Science Portfolio

-This repository contains projects completed by me for hobby, self-learning, and academic purposes.
+This repository contains projects completed by me for hobby, self-learning, and academic purposes, as well as some professional examples.

 I will be posting periodic updates with projects on topics such as data analysis and visualization, machine learning, natural language processing, and web scraping, among others.